aarjavsheth/aarjavsheth/README.md

 ### Hi there 👋

 <!--
-**aarjavsheth/aarjavsheth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**aarjavsheth/aarjavsheth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+**I am Aarjav Sheth**
+- A Full-stack developer.
+- Experience leading multiple software engineering teams.
+- Proven coding skills in Java, Node.js, React.js, database design, and SQL.
+- Experience modeling and creating relational and NoSQL databases.
+- Proficient in working with cloud technologies like AWS and GCP.
+- Adept in web Integration using REST and SOAP webservices.
+- Proficient with AGILE methodologies and Agile based SDLC.
+- Well versed with integration tools and technologies like OAuth, JSON, XML.
+- Aiming to leverage a proven knowledge of test-driven development skills to successfully fill in as a Software Engineer.
+- Frequently praised as composed & focused by my peers, I can be relied upon to help your company achieve its goals.